grafana/loki/docs/sources/send-data/otel/_index.md

 ## Loki configuration

-When logs are ingested to Loki using an OpenTelemetry protocol (OTLP) ingestion endpoint, some of the data is stored as [Structured Metadata]({{< relref "../../get-started/labels/structured-metadata" >}}).
+When logs are ingested by Loki using an OpenTelemetry protocol (OTLP) ingestion endpoint, some of the data is stored as [Structured Metadata]({{< relref "../../get-started/labels/structured-metadata" >}}).
-Since Structured Metadata is still an experimental feature, Loki by defaults rejects any writes using that feature.
+Since Structured Metadata is still an experimental feature, Loki by default rejects any writes using that feature.
 To start ingesting logs in OpenTelemetry format, you need to enable `allow_structured_metadata` per tenant configuration (in the `limits_config`).

 ## Configure the OpenTelemetry Collector to write logs into Loki

-You need to do the following changes to the [OpenTelemetry Collector config](https://opentelemetry.io/docs/collector/configuration/) to write logs to Loki on its OTLP ingestion endpoint.
+You need to make the following changes to the [OpenTelemetry Collector config](https://opentelemetry.io/docs/collector/configuration/) to write logs to Loki on its OTLP ingestion endpoint.

 ```yaml
 exporters: